 Still, with the high top and low cost of conversion vans, they offer a great combination of affordability, versatility, and space compared to many other van life vehicle options.

 Read More: Why We Chose a Conversion Van for Van Life

 Volkswagen Westfalia Campers (and anything VW)

-Volkswagen campers are by far the most iconic vehicles in the vanlife community.
+Volkswagen camper vans are by far the most iconic vehicles in the vanlife community.
 They’re classics, and they always will be.
 This category includes the old Kombi bus (VW Bus), the 1980-91 Vanagon, and the newer Eurovans.
 Also known as Westfalias or Westies, many VW vans were converted into campers by the Westfalia Company in Germany (except for Eurovans, which were converted by Winnebago in the US).

 Westies are just plain awesome.
-They’re fun to cruise around in, they’re pre-converted, the camper setup is very functional, and there’s a large community of VW owners, aftermarket parts, and innovative modifications.
+They’re fun to cruise around in, they’re pre-converted, the camper van setup is very functional, and there’s a large community of VW owners, aftermarket parts, and innovative modifications.
 Many of them also have pop tops, which add a ton of extra headroom when parked and even let you sleep two extra people.